tn5865/IIT-Web-Development-Spring-2017/README.md

 # IIT-Web-Development-Spring-2017
 Projects, Homeworks, Labs.

-This repository was made for ITM361 Project 1 for Spring 2017
+This repository was made for work done in ITM361 Spring 2017